Installing vmblu

 - Node.js 18 or newer.

-Install the vmblu extension from VS Code:
+Install the vmblu extension from the VS Code Marketplace:

 - Open the Extensions view with